Option Premiums: Definition, Formulas & Charts

 Owning equities comes with rights, like receiving dividends (if the company issues them), but options don’t carry these rights.
 As a dividend date approaches, extrinsic value in options is decreased, particularly for in-the-money calls.
 Many owners of in-the-money call options will exercise early before the ex-dividend date to receive the dividend by owning the stock.

-If you’re short an in-the-money call before the ex-dividend date, it’s wise to exit the position to avoid the risk of being assigned, as the call holder may choose to exercise to capture the dividend.
+If you’re short an in-the-money call option before the ex-dividend date, it’s wise to exit the position to avoid the risk of being assigned, as the call holder may choose to exercise to capture the dividend.

 4. Interest Rates